GiovanniBottone/Election-Analysis/README.md

 # Election-Analysis

 ## Project Overview
-The purpose of this project was to complete the tasks listed below for a Colorado Board of Elections Employees.
-The tasks consisted of:
+A Colorade Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.